Most lawyers are familiar with their ethical obligation to limit their fees to reasonable amounts.

 Courts have reiterated this obligation.
 For example, the Supreme Court of the United States has held that attorneys must exercise “billing judgment,” and “make a good-faith effort” to exclude charges and expenses “that are excessive, redundant, or otherwise unnecessary.”

 Nevertheless, the term “reasonable” can become a point of contention.
 According to a recent LexisNexis survey, almost 75% of the firms surveyed reported past due accounts.
 Of those firms, over half reported that the past due accounts were from as many as 39% of their clients.
-The second most-reported reason came from clients challenging or disputing the number of firms’ fees and charges.
+The second most-reported reason came from clients challenging or disputing the amounts of the firms’ fees and charges.

 Reasonableness in and of itself can be a slippery term to satisfactorily nail down.
 In the past, much of the latitude “reasonable billing” fell to the attorneys doing the billing, as opposed to the clients paying the bills.